nicklafferty/craftycody/content/crafts/diy-vanity-chair-upcycle.md

 ## Process:

 The first step was taking the cushions off of the chair, which is easy enough.
-Each one was attached with three screws, so I used my drill to quickly unscrew them and detach.
+Each one was attached with three screws, so I used my drill to quickly unscrew and detach them.
 Now, I could take my drill with my rust/paint remover bit and go over all the rusty bits on the metal frame.
 This made cleaning it much easier than going over everything with a cloth first.

 ![](/uploads/vanity_chair_upcycle_1.jpg)